Erec (poem): The text

 Establishing a text for Erec is problematic.
 The main manuscript, the Ambraser Heldenbuch (MS A), has no text matching the first 80 lines of Chrétien's poem, and indeed starts in mid-sentence.
 In addition, the text of the Wolfenbüttel fragments (MS W) indicates that MS A has a gap of 78 lines later in the poem, while non-rhyming lines indicate several individual incomplete couplets.
 The MS was written some 330 years after the work was created and, even though the scribe, Hans Ried, seems to have based his text on a good source, its language shows many features which could not have been part of a 12th century version.
 Conversely, syntactical features that were common in MHG but would have been archaic in the 16th century have been more or less consistently modernised.

 Der Mantel

-In MS A the text which corresponds to Chrétien's poem is preceded without a break by a separate (and incomplete) Arthurian episode, now called Der Mantel ("The Cloak"), which involves a chastity test with a magic cloak — of all the ladies in the court, Enite comes closest to winning.
+In MS A the text which corresponds to Chrétien's poem is preceded without a break by a separate (and incomplete) Arthurian episode, now called Der Mantel ("The Cloak"), which involves a chastity test with a magic cloak.
 This episode is introduced in the manuscript by a single heading which treats Der Mantel and Erec as constituting a single work.
 Der Mantel has its source not in Chrétien but in the Old French fabliau Du manteau mautaillié.
+The link with Erec is that, of all the ladies in the court, Enite comes closest to winning the contest.

 In the 19th century Der Mantel was ascribed to Heinrich von dem Türlin, whose Diu Crône ("The Crown") was thought to contain a reference to a lost Lancelot romance of his which included this motif of the chastity-testing cloak.
 This attribution is now discounted and the work regarded as anonymous.